La-Lojban/lojban.pw/pages/books/learn-lojban.md

 ### Scope

-The order of terms starting with numbers and modal terms matters and is to be read left to right:
+The order of terms starting with numbers, modal terms and modal particles of relation constructs matters and is to be read left to right:

 > **ci le pendo cu tavla re le verba**
 > _There are three friends, each talking to two children._